rapidsai/devcontainers/USAGE_IN_PROJECT.md

 Docker Desktop has licensing requirements.
 NVIDIA employees may [request a license](https://confluence.nvidia.com/pages/viewpage.action?spaceKey=SWDOCS&title=Requesting+a+Docker+Desktop+License).

+### Local vs. Remote Usage

+Devcontainers can be used similarly on local machines and on remote machines.
+There are no special steps required, but menu options may differ slightly.

 ## Quickstart

-At this point, you have cloned a repo that you've heard has a devcontainer.
-You can see the file(s) for yourself by inspecting the repo's `.devcontainer` folder.
+At this point, you have cloned a repo that nominally has some devcontainer configuration.
+Devcontainer configuration is stored in a `.devcontainer` folder in the repository root.
 The .devcontainer folder will have either a `devcontainer.json` file, or some number of folders, such as `cuda12.0-conda` and `cuda12.0-pip`.
-Where folders are present, each contain a `devcontainer.json` file.
+Where folders are present, each will contain a `devcontainer.json` file.
 These files specify how to create and run a container with a known-good development environment.

 ### VS Code (Recommended)